EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/software_identifiers.md

 - {% tool "semantic-versioning" %} - a structured approach to versioning software in the format MAJOR.MINOR.PATCH.
-- Digital Object Identifiers (DOIs) for software - a DOI (Digital Object Identifier) provides a globally unique, citable reference for a software artifact (software as a whole and its different releases) that integrates with academic and research systems.
+- Digital Object Identifiers (DOIs) for software - a DOI (Digital Object Identifier) provides a globally unique, citable reference for a software artefact (software as a whole and its different releases) that integrates with academic and research systems.
 This is of particular importance for research software - see below for more details on obtaining DOIs for your software.
-- Cryptographic hashes (checksums) - a cryptographic hash uniquely represents a software artifact (source code, binary, or package).
+- Cryptographic hashes (checksums) - a cryptographic hash uniquely represents a software artefact (source code, binary, or package).
 - Universally Unique Identifiers (UUIDs) - a UUID (or GUID) is a 128-bit identifier often used in distributed systems.
 - Git commit hashes - for version-controlled software, a Git commit hash uniquely identifies a snapshot of the codebase.